Data privacy statement of the Zurich Transport Network (ZVV)

 ZVV check-in ticket

-- Travel data: route and price information ascertained on the basis of the registered check-in and check-out information (station/stop, time, device ID number) that is collected during your journey via your mobile phone’s location services and the travel options (timetable).
+- Travel data: route and price information ascertained on the basis of the registered check-in and check-out information (station/stop, time, device ID number), the location and movement data collected during your journey via your mobile phone’s location services and the travel options (timetable).

-The payment method data is not stored either by the ZVV itself or by BLS on its behalf.
-This data is stored directly by the payment service provider: Datatrans AG, Kreuzbühlstrasse 26, CH-8008 Zurich (Datatrans).
-The transaction reference number will be stored, in an anonymised form, in the ZVV back-end e-ticketing system that is operated by MNC Mobile News Channel SA, Avenue de la Gare 10, 1003 Lausanne (MNC) on behalf of the ZVV.
+The payment method data is not stored either by ZVV itself or by Fairtiq on its behalf.
+This data is stored directly by the payment service provider: Datatrans AG, Kreuzbühlstrasse 26, 8008 Zurich (Datatrans).
+For accounting reasons, the payment method data shall be stored in an anonymised form for 18 months in the backend of ZVV’s e-ticketing system, which is operated by MNC Mobile News Channel SA, Avenue de la Gare 10, 1003 Lausanne (MNC) on behalf of ZVV.

 Delivery of information and notifications

 Notifications concerning a travelcard’s expiry or valid from date in the form of an email, SMS or letter are delivered on behalf of the ZVV by MNC Mobile News Channel SA, Avenue de la Gare 10, 1003 Lausanne (MNC).
 MNC has commissioned Couvertic, Ackerstrasse 46, 8610 Uster with the printing and dispatch of letters.
-MNC retrieves the customer data required for dispatching the notifications from the central customer database and stores this in its own database.
+MNC retrieves the customer data required for dispatching the notifications from the central sales platform operated by SBB (for further details, see section Purchasing travelcards and tickets) and stores this in its own database.
 The data remains stored there for 18 months to ensure that customer support can be provided.